Curiosity-Diffuser: Curiosity Guide Diffusion Models for Reliability: Introduction

 However, these methods remain imperfect, as imitation learning systems often exhibit limited reliability when faced with complex tasks or multi-task scenarios.
 Empirical studies reveal notable performance gaps.
-For instance, the ACT framework achieves success rates of approximately 80\% in both simulation tasks and real-world deployments when trained with human data \cite{aloha}.
-Similarly, the OpenVLA model \cite{openvla}, despite leveraging massive training datasets, demonstrates an average task success rate of merely 70\%, while the multi-task 3D Diffusion Policy \cite{3d_diffusion_policy} achieves success rates exceeding 50\% in only 20\% of its designated tasks.
-Moreover, such instability becomes worse by state generalization during model execution.
-In fact, one reason for the failure of neural network approaches is that the models tend to hallucinate when reasoning about unfamiliar states, a phenomenon also observed in large language models.
-This reliability deficit poses a critical barrier to real-world robot adoption, as potential failures in mission-critical applications raise fundamental safety concerns.
+For instance, the action chunking transformer framework achieves success rates of approximately 80\% in both simulation tasks and real-world deployments when trained with human data \cite{aloha}.
+Similarly, the OpenVLA model \cite{openvla}, despite leveraging massive training datasets, demonstrates an average task success rate of merely 70\%, while the multi-task 3D Diffusion Policy \cite{3d_diffusion_policy} achieves success rates exceeding 50\% in only 20\% of its designated tasks. {Moreover, such instability can be amplified during closed-loop execution.
+In the context of imitation learning, we use the term hallucination to refer to unreliable action or trajectory generation when a policy encounters out-of-distribution states that are not sufficiently covered by the training dataset.
+Unlike an isolated prediction error, such behavior can be recursively amplified in robot control: an inaccurate action changes the next state, and the resulting state mismatch may further move the policy away from the training distribution, leading to compounding errors \cite{compounding_error, aloha}.} {This reliability deficit poses a critical barrier to real-world robot adoption, as potential failures in mission-critical applications raise fundamental safety concerns.}